SpaceX Inspiration4 launch: How to watch the milestone all-civilian flight to orbit

-Four "everyday people" are set to make space history by strapping into a SpaceX Crew Dragon capsule and going for a three-day joyride around our planet.
+Four "everyday people" are set to make space history when they strap into a SpaceX Crew Dragon capsule and go for a three-day joyride around our planet.
 The Inspiration4 mission is scheduled to launch as soon as Wednesday, Sept.
 15.

 SpaceX will livestream the event.
 The five-hour launch window opens at 5:02 p.m.
 PT on Wednesday.
 "The latest forecast from the US Space Force's 45th Weather Squadron predicts a 70% chance of favorable conditions for liftoff at the launch complex," Inspiration4 said in a statement on Sunday.